hrkim153/hrkim153.github.io/_pages/about.md

   </div>
 </div>

-To address real-world challenges, this project aims to design efficient, task-specific deep learning frameworks and builds end-to-end pipelines for system-level applications.
+To address real-world challenges, this project aims to design task-specific deep learning frameworks and builds end-to-end pipelines for system-level applications.

 <hr class="project-divider">